-~ About Italian wines ~
+– About Italian wines –

-Furthermore there are also non-official grapes (means the grapes are not requested to use by the government, mainly oversea species) such as Chardonnay (white), Cabernet Sauvignon (red) & Merlot (red), which are once used in the making of Italian grapes wines.
-Of course for different types of grapes obviously there will be different tastes and characteristics, but even though for same type of grapes, because of different climate & soils, will grow out individually with different specific characteristics.
-Add up with different technology of wine maker & casting by different wineries, will make the same type of grapes wine carry with different style & taste that undergoes with evolution.
+Furthermore, there are also non-official grapes (means the grapes are not requested to use by the government, mainly oversea species) such as Chardonnay (white), Cabernet Sauvignon (red) & Merlot (red), which are common to mix for making Italian wines.
+Of course, for different types of grapes obviously there will be different tastes and characteristics, but even though for the same specie, because of different climate & soils, will grow out individually with different specific flavors.
+Add up with different technology, methods and ideas of every wine makers & wineries, these make the Italian wines carry with vary widely style & taste that undergoes with evolution.

 – Italian winery area –

 Barolo & Barbaresco these two winery areas are most famous.
 For former one, it is granted name of “King of Italian wine’ under the comments of some wine tasters (but actually this is because of 19th century, this wine was served to the Piemonte’s nobles, who became the King of Kingdom of Italy since 1861).
 And for latter one that got the title of ‘Queen of Italian wine.
 Although wine tasting is a very depended on personal taste, but anyhow, the grapes wine that produced in these two regions are highly praised by most wine tasters indeed.

 Lets share with you the grapes wines of other regions when have chance the next time, and just want to conclude in one sentence ‘every grape wine in Italy has its own style, they are fantastic of its own individually.

 – The grading of Italian wines –

-Indicazione Geografica Tipica (IGT): Wines that produced in specific region but not meeting to the official requests (such as type of grapes, aging methods).
+Wines that produced in specific region but not meeting to the official requests (such as type of grapes, aging methods).
 Wine maker can adopt method of wine making not according to standard.
 But among them one can find out fine wines as well, just like the wine “Super Tuscans”, and this is also the reason of why IGT created in 1995.

 Production take place in specific region, also grapes wine meeting to official making standard.
 They will grant with DOC approval.
 A DOC label attaches on each bottle.

 The highest grading in Italy, same as DOC that needs to take production in specific region, & meeting to official standard.
 The main difference is that ‘Guarantee’ is issued by the Government under strict control on quality and quantity.
 A DOCG label attaches on each bottle.